-The HomePod–a lesser known accessory that briefly flashed front page coverage on Apple’s e-commerce storefront upon release in February–is a really expensive speaker.
+The HomePod–a lesser known accessory that briefly flashed front page coverage on Apple’s e-commerce website upon release in February–is a really expensive speaker.

-Many tech reviewers wrote off this speaker for its limitations, whether it be its inability to natively support music apps outside of Apple Music and its tight integration of Siri as the voice assistant (neither of which are the HomePod’s worst atrocities).
+Many tech reviewers wrote off this speaker for its limitations, whether it be its inability to natively support streaming apps outside of Apple Music and its tight integration of Siri as the voice assistant, neither of which are the HomePod’s worst atrocities.
 What they failed to understand is the essence of the HomePod.
-And I’m not talking about the marketing gimmick of pushing great audio above smart voice assistance.
+And I’m not talking about the marketing gimmick of pushing great audio above feature-rich voice assistance.

 These are the features which will make the HomePod feel innovative to much of the market–I’ve listened to subwoofers larger than the HomePod that can’t push out as much bass and smart speakers that can’t hear you while playing at 80% volume.
-However, if its core roots of providing seamless, voice-controlled music to your home are not enough to sell you on the idea that this product is innovative, perhaps you are simply not as invested in the Apple ecosystem of products.
-AirPlaying sound from any of my Apple devices is an effortless joy, and everything from set-up to the design language of the Home app itself seems curated from the hands of, by none other than, Steve Jobs.
-While it is only an accessory piece that admittedly feels as much table furniture as high-tech gear, it is at least a product that seems worthy of all the culture the Designed in California label presumes.
+However, if its core roots of providing seamless, voice-controlled music to your home are not enough to sell you on the idea that this product is innovative, then perhaps you are simply not as invested in the Apple ecosystem of products.
+AirPlaying sound from any of my Apple devices is an effortless joy, and everything from set-up to the design language of the Home app itself seems curated from the hands of the man himself, Steve Jobs.
+While it is only an accessory piece that admittedly feels as much fancy table furniture as premium audio equipment, it is at least a product that seems worthy of all the culture the Designed in California label presumes.

-For all the reasons the MacBook Air stunned ultrabook enthusiasts at Jobs’ keynote back in 2008, glowing Apple logo et al, the new MacBook is of similar innovative qualities.
-It completely redesigned the keyboard away from the traditional scissor mechanism to the new butterfly mechanism to increase thinness (regardless of how you personally feel about it).
-It completely redesigned the battery to fill more of the empty spaces of the MacBook’s aluminum chasse.
+For all the reasons the MacBook Air stunned ultrabook enthusiasts at Jobs’ keynote back in 2008, glowing Apple logo and all, the new MacBook is of similar innovative qualities.
+It completely redesigned the keyboard away from the traditional scissor mechanism to the new butterfly mechanism to increase thinness.
+It completely redesigned the battery to fill more of the empty spaces in the MacBook’s aluminum chasse.
 It completely redesigned the already superb trackpad to invoke the sensation of clicks through its new taptic engine.
-All these changes are unified in its goal to usher in the new future of ultrabooks.
-And although it includes the compromise of computing power with Intel’s low-voltage M chips in order to completely deliver on Jobs’ vision of fanless computers, the plethora of MacOS optimized apps from Apple themselves should ensure a smooth innovative experience for most user workloads.
+All these changes are unified in its goal to usher in the new future of portable ultrabooks.
+And although it includes the compromise of computing power with Intel’s low-voltage M chips in order to completely deliver on Jobs’ vision of fanless computers, the plethora of MacOS optimized apps from Apple themselves should ensure a smooth and innovative experience for most user workloads.

-I’ve saved the most controversial innovative product for last.
+I’ve saved the most controversial product that could be called innovative for last.

-The iPhone X is not just innovative because it fulfilled a long-lasting desire from Apple audiences for a new, modern smartphone.
+The iPhone X is not just innovative because it fulfilled a long-lasting desire from Apple audiences for a smartphone designed from the future.
 It is innovative because it signals three, long-lasting changes to the Apple ecosystem.